 As Board Chair, Marilyn is a member of the core team and an advisor for the development of The Adjacent Possible (TAP) Dialogue Program.
 She is long time community activist, psychotherapist, and group facilitator and trainer.
 She has worked with and served in various capacities on the boards of organizations that promote social, economic and environmental health through education, community empowerment programs, and activism.
 Marilyn has co-founded two non-profit organizations, as well as several for-profit businesses.

 Barbara is a resident of Santa Fe, New Mexico and has directed watershed restoration projects in the Rio Puerco watershed on Eastern Navajo tribal land.
 She has helped to restore the Rio Puerco through education, outreach, and collaborative actions.
 She was co-founder of the Quivira Coalition, is a former Trustee of the Valles Caldera National Preserve, and is a current Board member of Los Amigos de Valles Caldera.
-She has served on the Bureau of Land Management's Collaborative Forest Restoration Program, the Governor’s Blue Ribbon Water Task Force, the Governor’s Our Future Task Force, and the Governor’s Agriculture Transition Team.
-She has spent her environmental career working to bring diverse groups (ranchers, indigenous peoples, environmentalists and others) together to work on issues of common concern.
+She has served the U.S. government's Collaborative Forest Restoration Program, the Governor’s Blue Ribbon Water Task Force, the Governor’s Our Future Task Force, and the Governor’s Agriculture Transition Team.
+She has spent her environmental career working to bring diverse groups (ranchers, Indigenous peoples, environmentalists and others) together to work on issues of common concern.

 Nicole is an artist and indigenous rights activist of Navajo, American, Canadian, Scottish, German, and French decent.
 She has a BFA from University of Victoria, Canada.
 Nicole uses art as a doorway into Navajo culture and a way to translate Navajo identity into contemporary reality.
 Through her work she re-remembers traditional Navajo weaving patterns, storytelling, and Navajo histories.
 Nicole's work celebrates the unique beauty found in the Navajo culture and in doing so, illustrates the diversity found among Native American and Aboriginal peoples.
 She works closely on the climate change project, Envision the Big Picture, and shows her work regularly at the world renowned Santa Fe Indian Market.